Russian tank destroyer SU-100, built in March 2008.

 I should have sliced the edge of the exhaust pipes more thinly.

-I used high quality resin heads with the Tamiya kit.
+I used high-quality resin heads with the Tamiya kit.

 I pasted a big red star, though I did not know this tank’s belonging.

 This tank is a very powerful impression.
-I enjoyed assembly and painting very much.
+I enjoyed the assembly and painting very much.
 Though it’s hard to find the storage space as the latter war AFV since the barrel is too long ….

 I am interested in models of tanks, airplanes, ships, military figures, I build it little by little when I feel like it.
 I am also interested in the history of war.
 My starting is Tamiya’s Military Miniature series in the elementary school.